Daily Summary

 25 |

-FFIV F5 Inc. ($294.32) - Internet - FFIV rose Monday to complete a bullish catapult at $300.
-This 5 for 5'er moved to a positive trend last July and sits in the top half of the favored internet sector RS matrix.
+PSTG Pure Storage ($81.15) - Computers - PSTG moved higher to break a double top at $81 before reaching $82 intraday.
+This 5 for 5'er moved to a positive trend in July and has given five consecutive buy signals.
+The stock also sits near the top of the computers sector RS matrix.
 The weight of the technical evidence is favorable and improving.
-Initial support can be seen at $284, while overhead resistance can be found at the all-time highs of $312. |
+However, PSTG is in overbought territory.
+Initial support can be seen at $75. |

-Daily Option Ideas for June 30, 2025
+Daily Option Ideas for September 10, 2025

 New Recommendations